Timothy Woods

 Char-Griller is a newer company, but one that is developing a good reputation as having some of the best smokers for budget-minded grillers.

-Their Akorn Kamado Kooker is a good option if you want something portable and can use more than one fuel type, such as charcoal or wood chip pieces.
+Their Akorn Kamado Kooker is a good option if you want a portable smoker and can use more than one fuel type, such as charcoal or wood chip pieces.

 The only downside is that the total cooking surface is a bit smaller than some of the other top smokers on this list.
 With the Akorn Kamado Kooker, you get 153 square inches of total space on the cooking racks.
 This isn’t enough to cook racks of ribs but enough to make plenty of other food.